 Adjusting the Rockers.
 In the process of grinding-in the valves a certain amount of metal is always removed.
 This tends to reduce the clearance existing between the head of the valve and the under-surface of the rockerarm.
-It is essential for the proper functioning of the engine that this clearance should not be less than .003", and it is therefore necessary to check the clearance of each valve with the feeler gauge attached to one of the special rocker adjusting spanners.
-On one side of the rocker will be found a hexagon steel nut and on the other side a similar bronze nut.
-Engage the plain rocker adjusting spanner on the bronze nut and, holding it firmly in position, slacken the steel nut with the spanner having the feeler gauge.
-Withdrawing the spanner from the steel nut, insert the feeler gauge between the valve rocker and the cam-after seeing that the peak of the cam for that particular valve is pointing directly upwards-and rotate the bronze nut until the feeler gauge can just be withdrawn easily.
-Now, holding the spanner engaging the bronze nut exactly in this position, tighten up the steel lock nut.
-The clearance should then again be checked to make sure that no movement of the setting took place while the lock nut was being tightened up.
-When adjusting the rockers it is essential to see that the thick part of the bearing is downwards and not upwards.
-Then, after loosening the lock nut, the adjusting spanner should always be pressed downwards to reduce the clearance.
-If pressing the spanner downwards increases the clearance, then the eccentric is the wrong way up and requires turning around, this being done by continuing to rotate it by pressing the spanner handle downwards until the clearance does close.
+It is essential for the proper functioning of the engine that this clearance should in any case not be less than .004", and it is therefore necessary to check the clearance of each valve with a feeler gauge when the engine is warm, preferably at about normal running temperature.
+On the one side of the Rocker will be found a hexagon bronze nut and in the Rocker itself a locking screw.
+Slacken off the locking screw with the $\frac{1}{8}$ " Whitworth Spanner provided and insert the feeler gauge between the Valve Rocker and the Cam.
+After seeing that the peak of the Cam for that particular valve is pointing upwards, engage the Rocker Adjusting Spanner on the bronze nut and rotate until the feeler gauge can just be withdrawn easily.
+Now, holding the spanner engaging the bronze nut exactly in this position, tighten up the locking screw as shown in Illustration No. 20.
+The clearance should then again be checked to make sure that no movement of the setting took place while the lock screw was being tightened up.
+When adjusting the Rockers it is essential to ascertain that the thickened portion of the bronze nut is downwards and not upwards.
+If this is correctly assembled the clearance decreases with a downward movement of the adjusting spanner, but if incorrectly a similar movement increases the clearance and the eccentric requires turning around, this being done by continuing to rotate it by pressing the spanner handle downwards until the clearance does close.